sombriks/simple-sample-gcp-app/README.md

 - must have an `app.yaml` file
 - the `scripts` session in your `package.json` MUST have an `start` script
+- connection strings not automatically injected into appengine's env. **heroku and openshift laughing **
 - no civilized way to set env variables / secretes into the app, even via web console

 ## leads